-To help everyone get a quick overview of Trustpilot's rules for reviewers and users of our online community, we've summarized our User Guidelines below:
+To help everyone get a quick overview of Trustpilot's rules, we've summarized our Guidelines for Reviewers below:

-- You can write a review on Trustpilot if you've had a buying or service experience within the last 12 months — that is, you bought or ordered something, or used a service within the last 12 months.
+- You can write a review on Trustpilot if you've had a genuine experience within the past 12 months.

-- If you received a receipt or other documentation that shows you had a buying or service experience, hang onto it in case there's a question about your review.
+- If you received a receipt or other documentation that shows you had an experience, hang onto it in case there's a question about your review.

 - Reviews should be about your own experience.